 block, the System pallet accumulates both the total length of the block (sum of encoded transactions

 in bytes) and the total weight of the block.
 If either of these numbers surpass the limits, no

 further transactions are accepted in that block.
 These limits are defined in

 One important note about these limits is that a portion of them are reserved for the

 dispatch class.
 This rule applies to both of the limits and the ratio can be found in

 For example, if the block length limit is 1 megabyte and the ratio is set to 80%, all transactions can fill the first 800 kilobytes of the block while the last 200 can only be filled by the operational class.

 Mandatory dispatch class that can be used to ensure an extrinsic is always

 included in a block regardless of its impact on block weight.
-Please refer to the
+Please refer to the article on

 when to use them.